cloudflare/workers-sdk/.changeset/grumpy-rats-walk.md

 ---
 "create-cloudflare": patch
-"wrangler": patch
+"triangle": patch
 ---

-Allow wrangler to run C3 with additional flags to respect non-interactive flow when --yes/-y flag is set
+Allow triangle to run C3 with additional flags to respect non-interactive flow when --yes/-y flag is set